Code0100Food/3DEngine/README.md

 ## Engine

-The engine UI starts showing you the scene, the configuration and the scene models windows.
+The engine UI starts showing you the next elements:

+- Hierarchy: Show the scene game objects hierarchy
+- Scene: Edit camera point of view
+- Game: Game camera point of view
+- Inspector: Show the selected game object components
+- Resource Inspector: Show the resources related with the selected file
+- Files: Show the files inside the selected folder
+- Directories: Show the folders inside assets
+- Play/Pause/Next buttons: Used to start/pause or loop one frame in the game mode.
+When the game mode starts game time is shown and you can change the time scale.

-You can acceed to all the UI elements using the top bar menu that have four sub menus.
+You can acceed to all the UI elements using the top bar menu that have five sub menus.

 - File:
+		- Save: Serialize the current scene
+		- Load: Load the serialized scene
+		- Clean: Delete all the objects in the scene
 		- Exit: Close the engine

+- Game Objects:
+		- Empty: Create a empty object
+		- Cube,Sphere…: Create a primitive

 - View:
-		- Scene Objects: Show you the states of the objects loaded in the scene.
+		- Hierarchy: Show you the states of the objects loaded in the scene.
 		- Configuration: Show all the modules configuration and let you modify it.
 - Tools:
 		- Profiler: Show a simple time tracking of all the modules.
 You can modify the times to define when a module is exceeding his process time.
 		- UI Config: You can choose one of the two defined UI themes or edit your own.